APogue/APogue.github.io/projects/documentation.md

 	- Sources

-	- audit instructions (COT thinking, transparency logging)
+	- audit instructions (COT thinking, transparency logging) ✔️

 	- confirmations and verifications

-	- task requests "here is an incident I want you to code..."

 	- incident id, date, summary, scope

-- verifications output should include the incident scope (in Claude's own words) this is a good audit check and transparency information to log for tracking errors.
+- verifications output should include the incident scope (in Claude's own words) this is a good audit check and transparency information to log for tracking errors. ✔️

 ## Completed (first run)